 Lex Pistols takes a Sneak-peek into the world of Australia’s premiere Sneakerhead aficionado, designer / customizer extraordinaire: Sekure D. Check them out, as they build on graf, kicks, design, style, mass consumer culture, individuality vs machine, and much more.

 Where people of pop culture are all wearing the same inexpensive, mass consumer, dull-statement pair of fad footwear just to fit in with the rest of the machines- those of strong individuality and distinct character identity are determined to do what is naturally in their creative ability to STAND OUT, and make a statement apart from the mechanical, calculated, weak rhyme scheme of the bubble gum pop that is our mass consumer culture.
-Enter Sekure D: 26 year old creative one man army, with an arsenal of conceptual custom design by hand to shut down any machine of our current generation.
-Melbourne Australia gives Walk The Plank today one of its premiere artists, designer, appreciator of arts & culture, fellow sneakerhead, and just generally an all around illmatic dude.
+Enter Sekure D: 26 year old creative one man army, with an arsenal of conceptual custom design by hand to shut down any mainstream machine giant of our current generation.
+Today, Melbourne Australia gives Deviator one of its premiere artists, designer, appreciator of arts & culture, fellow sneakerhead, and just generally an all around illmatic dude.
 In the past, if you were a graffitti writer, it usually accompanied other unique abilities; such as airbrushing on denim jackets, leather jackets, or motorcycle helmets etc. If you were proficient in fine arts- chances are, you would eventually discover, or develop additional talents like say, a tattoo artist, graphic designer, or creative developer of unique design of some sort.